-Annual percent change in spawner abundance from 1999 to 2021 for two Hood Canal summer chum salmon populations (Hood Canal and Strait of Juan de Fuca).
-The lines show the 25th to 75th credibility intervals (CIs).
-CIs represent a range of values the true annual percent change likely falls within.
+Annual percent change in Hood Canal summer chum salmon population spawner abundance from 1999 to 2023.
+The lines show the 25th to 75th Credibility Intervals (CIs).
+These represent a range of values the true annual percent change likely falls within.

 No targets are currently set for this indicator.